rust-lang/blog.rust-lang.org/posts/inside-rust/2024-10-01-this-development-cycle-in-cargo-1.82.md

 <!-- 2024-07-30 -->
 [RFC #3371](https://github.com/rust-lang/rfcs/pull/3371) makes the `target-dir` config field and `--target-dir` flag templated so users can easily move all `target-dir`s out of their source directories while keeping them separate.
-We've also had a long outstanding unstable feature to specify where the write build artifacts to with `--artifact-dir`, formerly `--out-dir`
+Cargo also has a long outstanding unstable feature to specify where the write build artifacts to with `--artifact-dir`, formerly `--out-dir`
 ([#6790](https://github.com/rust-lang/cargo/issues/6790)).

 [kornelski](https://github.com/kornelski) shared a counter-proposal in